tldr-pages/tldr/pages/common/transmission-show.md

 # transmission-show

-> Get info about a torrent file.
+> Get information about a torrent file.
 > See also: `transmission`.
 > More information: <https://manned.org/transmission-show>.